chung-leong/mocha-skip-if/README.md

 ## Creating isolated instances

 Most of the time, test conditions affect your entire test suite and the use of the global `skip` object is sufficient.
-When conditions are localized to a particular test script, you might find it useful to an isolated instance of Skip.
-You can do so by calling `skip` as a function.
+When conditions are localized to a particular test script, you might find it useful to use an isolated instance of Skip.
+You create one by calling `skip` as a function.

 ```js
 const skip = global.skip({